IOC seeks German TV’s evidence of weightlifting corruption

 The athlete, Rattikan Gulnoi, was coached in London by Intarar Yodbangtoey, who is Ajan’s first vice president at the IWF, and a vice president of the Thai Olympic committee.

 An Olympic disciplinary panel was created “to immediately follow up on the doping confession by Rattikan Gulnoi, an Olympic bronze medallist from London 2012, and her entourage,” the IOC said.
+The statement did not name Intarar.

 The IOC also called for an investigation by the World Anti-Doping Agency, which monitors compliance with global rules by sports governing bodies and anti-doping organizations.